-- Also, modern applications and services are serving tens of thousands of users in diverse geo-locations, having diverse time zones, and so data integrity needs to be there at all the time.
+- Also, modern applications and services are serving tens of thousands of users in diverse geo-locations, having diverse time zones.
+So data integrity needs to be there at all the time.

 Structured Data Vs. Unstructured Data

-Whereas, unstructured data are haphazard data formats (such as document files, image file, video file, icons, etc.) where structured data can be pulled out or mine from unstructured data but this process usually takes a lot of time.
-Modern day data generated from different applications, services, or sources are a combination of structured and unstructured both.
+Whereas unstructured data are haphazard data formats (such as document files, image files, video files, icons, etc.) where structured data can be pulled out or mine from unstructured data, but this process usually takes a lot of time.
+Modern-day data generated from different applications, services, or sources are a combination of structured and unstructured both.
 So, you will need something to store such data to make your application work properly.
 NoSQL based languages and scripts can help in this regard.